 LogMeIn’s NLP team had a similar experience with Pachyderm.
 After struggling to build their own pipeline engine, they found it was taking seven weeks to process one chunk of audio with the biggest and most expensive instance they could spin up on AWS.
 With Pachyderm, they wrote some Python and Bash scripts to pre-process the data and Pachyderm did the heavy lifting, automatically splitting up the data and striping it across multiple containers to process in parallel.

-They cut their processing time from seven weeks to seven hours.
+LogMeIn cut their Natural Language Processing time from seven weeks to seven hours.

 In the next decade, we’ll likely see more and more of the ML toolset get standardized.
 But that takes time and in today’s wild west of MLOps, with new and exciting software coming out almost daily, a data science team needs to have the choice to bring whatever tool they want to the battle.